Ares-Developers/Ares-docs/new/saboteur.rst

 re-created in :game:`Ares`.

 Only buildings owned by enemy players are sabotagable.
-If a building can be sabotaged, the player gets the enter cursor.
+If a building can be sabotaged, the player gets the cursor named :value:`Sabotage`, which is a new customizable :doc:`Mouse Cursor </new/cursors>`.

 .. note:: The temporary cloak feature has not been implemented.